 I am currently in testing mode with a brand new eye cream from E’shee, one of my favorite brands.
 It has E’shee’s signature FGF epidermal growth factor.
 I am only a week into my test and so it would be premature to say anything other than the early signs are very good.
 I have just finished my umpteenth bottle of AQ Eye Serum ($99 in the shop) and it remains a standout.
 I am also keeping recent tester, Sciote Firming Eye Cream ($65) since in its price bracket, it is one of the best eye creams that I have come across.

 I am so glad that I have been reunited with Medik8 Firewall ($145 in the shop) originally discovered a few years back).
 With copper peptides and Matrixyl 3000, it remains one of the most effective wrinkle reducers and I simply had to make it my Best of 2013.
-My go-to night serum is still BRAD Essential Multi-Peptide ($95 in the shop) – it just suits my skin, what more can I say.
+My go-to night serum is still BRAD Essential Multi-Peptide ($95) – it just suits my skin, what more can I say.
 And rather than completely kick the habit of my beloved E’shee KI Therapy ($189 in the shop), I have cut it back to three times a week and am still convinced that, for me, it is one of the best anti-aging serums ever.

 Creams and Moisturizers

 Being on a bee venom and copper peptides roll right now, I am loving a moisturizing serum that combines the two, Benir Beauty BV-Platinum Bee Venom ($143).
 Although I still love Royal Nectar Face Mask With Bee Venom ($68), this new discovery from Canadian company Benir is better than Royal Nectar Moisturizing Lift ($55).
 The texture is little heavier than another bee venom cream, Avitalin Bee Venom BioLift Complex ($70), that I tested last year and still reach for when I need a moisturizer.
 Another hydrating option that is a new find and one that is a keeper is Elizabeth Dehn for One Love Organics Vitamin D Mist ($39), a divine spray-on moisturizer that is rich in much-needed vitamin D.